Flourless Banana & Protein Powder Pancakes (40g+ Protein)

 02/18/20

-Start your day with these reader-favourite nutritious protein pancakes!
-Made with just banana, protein powder and eggs, these flourless pancakes come together in minutes.
+Start your day with these reader-favourite high protein pancakes!
+Made with just banana, protein powder and eggs, they come together in minutes.
 The best part?
 They're packed full of protein to keep you satisfied into the AM.
+If you're looking for more ways to use protein powder in your cooking, this really is one of the easiest recipes to start with.

 Protein pancakes served on a white plate, with sliced banana, yoghurt, blueberries and a drizzle of maple syrup.

-As a Registered Nutritionist, I’m often asked for quick, easy protein-packed breakfast ideas.
-High protein foods are slow to be digested, making a decent serve at brekkie a great nutritional strategy to keep satisfied into the morning (1).
-These pancakes fit the protein brief and can be whipped up in around 10 minutes!
+As a Registered Nutritionist, I’m often asked for quick and easy healthy breakfast ideas.
+Protein-rich foods are slow to be digested, so having a decent whack in the morning is a good nutritional strategy to keep us satisfied (1).
+These pancakes fit the brief and can be whipped up in 10 minutes.
+They’re also grain-free, making them ideal for those after gluten-free breakfast ideas.

 A photo of the ingredients needed to make banana protein pancakes, including a whole banana, a small bowl of protein powder and two eggs.